Europe seeks to reset relations with U.S. and turn the page on Trump

 But leaders on both sides of the Atlantic warn that some of the irritants of the Trump years will remain, and other divides could still open — especially on what may be the greatest foreign policy challenge of Biden’s presidency, an increasingly aggressive and expansionist Beijing.
-European countries vary sharply on how they believe they should manage relations with China, and the biggest and most powerful country in Europe, Germany, also has the closest trading relationship with Beijing.
+European countries vary sharply on how they think they should manage relations with China, and the biggest and most powerful country in Europe, Germany, also has the closest trading relationship with Beijing.

 European leaders also have become embroiled in an intramural debate about the extent to which they should seek independence from the United States, a goal increasingly pushed by French President Emmanuel Macron and opposed by Germany and others.

 “We must be able to act multilaterally when we can.
-This is our preference,” said E.U. foreign policy chief Josep Borrell this week after E.U. foreign ministers discussed transatlantic strategy at a meeting in Brussels.
+This is our preference,” E.U. foreign policy chief Josep Borrell said this week after European foreign ministers discussed transatlantic strategy at a meeting in Brussels.
 But Europe must also “be able to act autonomously when we must, in order to promote and defend more effectively our interests and values.”

 Trump frequently had Europe in his crosshairs, declaring the European Union his greatest “foe” on trade issues and slapping around Germany and others for defense spending that failed to meet NATO pledges.
-Unlike President Obama, who declared ahead of Britain’s June 2016 referendum on membership within the European Union that he wanted the United Kingdom to remain, Trump stoked Brexit.
+Unlike President Barack Obama, who declared ahead of Britain’s June 2016 referendum on membership within the European Union that he wanted Britain to remain, Trump stoked Brexit.

 “Everyone around the world who wishes to see us divided has been opening bottles of champagne the last few years.
-That is not okay anymore,” said the E.U. ambassador to the United States, Stavros Lambrinidis, at a panel on transatlantic relations last week.
+That is not okay anymore,” the E.U. ambassador to the United States, Stavros Lambrinidis, said at a panel on transatlantic relations last week.

 But though it may be Europe’s turn to pop the bubbly, many policymakers are cautious about how permanent the reprieve from Trumpism may be.